mathebuddy/mathebuddy/doc/mbl.md

     The student has to type in the answer on a numeric keyboard.

     If option `choices-X` is given, a set of `X` possible answers is shown.
-    One of theses answers correct.
+    Only one these answers is a correct one.
     All other answers are incorrect.
     The student has to select the correct solution to gather scoring.

     Example: